werriz/estateregistry/README.md

 ## Tests

-There are three unit tests for each Controller
+There are three unit tests for each Controller.

 Code Coverage is ~90%

 ## Built With